 Cooking steps:

-- saute onions, add salt and spices to the onions and saute until onions are soft, yellow and translucent
+- Sauté onions, add salt and spices to the onions, and saute until onions are soft, yellow, and translucent

-- add chopped celery and saute for about 10 minutes
+- Add chopped celery and saute for about 10 minutes

 - pour in broth, and simmer